-- 1) Due to the recent history of high pre-spawn mortality for Tucannon River spring Chinook salmon, it was agreed for 2019 returns that all the fish at the TFH adult trap be kept at LFH for broodstock or adult out planting in late August.
-Outplant success from the previous years when this was done varied considerably (60-95%).
-Based on the numbers on hand currently, it's doubtful that outplants will occur in 2019.
-(LSRCP) - 2) WDFW currently conducts spring Chinook carcass and spawning ground surveys in the Tucannon River to document pre-spawn mortality, abundance, distribution, and origin of spawners.
-Surveys are also used to estimate total returns to the river.
-(LSRCP) - 3) WDFW operates a smolt trap on the lower Tucannon River for estimating natural origin smolt production (spring Chinook, fall Chinook, and summer steelhead).
+- 1) Due to the recent history of high pre-spawn mortality for Tucannon River spring Chinook salmon, and very low run prediction for 2021, it was agreed that all the fish captured at the TFH adult trap be kept at LFH for broodstock or adult out planting in late August.
+Based on the numbers on hand currently, it is unlikely that outplants will occur in 2021.
+(LSRCP) - 2) WDFW currently conducts spring Chinook carcass and redd surveys in the Tucannon River to document pre-spawn mortality, total returns, abundance by origin, and spatial distribution of spawners.
+(LSRCP)

+- 3) WDFW operates a smolt trap on the lower Tucannon River for estimating natural origin smolt production (spring Chinook, fall Chinook, and summer steelhead).
 Annually, up to 5,000 NOR spring Chinook are PIT tagged for juvenile outmigration and adult return monitoring.
-(LSRCP) - 4) WDFW conducts spring Chinook redd surveys (as needed) in the Touchet River to document spawning from adult outplants by CTUIR in the North Fork and Wolf Fork of the Touchet River.
+(LSRCP) - 4) WDFW staff may conduct spring Chinook redd surveys (as needed) in the Touchet River to document spawning from adult outplants by CTUIR in the North Fork and Wolf Fork of the Touchet River.
+Spawning ground surveys in the future to monitor the Touchet River spring Chinook program have yet to be determined if they will occur.
 (BPA, WDFW State Funds)